Bubble memory: Development

-Bubble memory driver coils/windings/field coils and guides (T bar guides in this case); the guides or propagation elements, are on top of a magnetic film, which is on top of a substrate chip.
-This is mounted to a PCB (not shown) and then surrounded by two windings shown in yellow and blue.
+Bubble memory driver coils (windings, or field coils) and guides (T bar guides in this case).
+The guides, or propagation elements, are on top of a magnetic film, which is on top of a substrate chip.
+This is mounted to a PCB (not shown) and then surrounded by two windings, shown in yellow and blue.

-In 1967, Bobeck joined a team at Bell Labs and started work on improving twistor.
-The memory density of twistor was a function of the size of the wires; the length of any one wire determined how many bits it held, and many such wires were laid side-by-side to produce a larger memory system.
+In 1967, Bobeck joined a team at Bell Labs and started work on improving twistor memory.
+The memory density of twistor memory was a function of the size of the wires; the length of any one wire determined how many bits it held, and many such wires were laid side-by-side to produce a larger memory system.

-Conventional magnetic materials, like the magnetic tape used in twistor, allowed the magnetic signal to be placed at any location and to move in any direction.
+Conventional magnetic materials, like the magnetic tape used in twistor memory, allowed the magnetic signal to be placed at any location and to move in any direction.
 Paul Charles Michaelis working with permalloy magnetic thin films discovered that it was possible to move magnetic signals in orthogonal directions within the film.
 This seminal work led to a patent application.
 The memory device and method of propagation were described in a paper presented at the 13th Annual Conference on Magnetism and Magnetic Materials, Boston, Massachusetts, 15 September 1967.
 The device used anisotropic thin magnetic films that required different magnetic pulse combinations for orthogonal propagation directions.
 The propagation velocity was also dependent on the hard and easy magnetic axes.
 This difference suggested that an isotropic magnetic medium would be desirable.

 This led to the possibility of making a memory system similar to the moving-domain twistor concept, but using a single block of magnetic material instead of many twistor wires.
 Starting work extending this concept using orthoferrite, Bobeck noticed an additional interesting effect.
-With the magnetic tape materials used in twistor, the data had to be stored on relatively large patches known as domains.
+With the magnetic tape materials used in twistor memory, the data had to be stored on relatively large patches known as domains.
 Attempts to magnetize smaller areas would fail.
 With orthoferrite, if the patch was written and then a magnetic field was applied to the entire material, the patch would shrink down into a tiny circle, which he called a bubble.
 These bubbles were much smaller than the domains of normal media like tape, which suggested that very high area densities were possible.

 Five significant discoveries took place at Bell Labs: